defuse/swatd/README.md

 innocent.
 Second, SWATd is not perfect: law enforcement or a smart thief can still dump your RAM, thus getting your encryption keys, before doing anything that would make a sensor fail.
 Use with caution, and consult an attorney first.
+**It's most likely the case that if you find yourself needing to rely on SWATd, then you have already lost.**

 Building and Installing
 -----------------------